Nagananda97/hand-gesture-recognition/README.md

 # hand-gesture-recognition
-Classification of hand gesture recognition using SQUEEZENET from Torchvision framework
+Classification of hand gesture recognition using SQUEEZE NET from Torch vision framework